 The values "HV" are the positive and negative high voltages supplying the amplifier.
 If the amplifier is inactive, the voltages are near zero.
-They rise to about 580 V if the amplifier is activated.
+They rise to about 80 V (low-voltage version) or 580 V (high-voltage version) if the amplifier is activated.

 The values "LV" are the positive and negative low voltages supplying the amplifier.
 If the amplifier is inactive, the voltages are near zero.
-They rise to about 15 V if the amplifier is activated.
+They rise to about 12 V (low-voltage version) or 15 V (high-voltage version) if the amplifier is activated.

 The values "An" are the positive and negative voltages supplying the analog circuits of the device.
-The nominal values are 15 V. The voltages are present independent of the amplifier state.
+The nominal values are 15 V. The voltages are present independent of the amplifier state and the values are independent of the voltage version of the attached amplifier.

 The value "Digital" is the voltage supplying the digital circuits of the device.
-The nominal value is 5 V. The voltage is present independent of the amplifier state.
+The nominal value is 5 V. The voltage is present independent of the amplifier state and the value is independent of the voltage version of the attached amplifier.